 Moroccan Braised Chicken with Apricots and Orange Zest Couscous

-Individually, these braised chicken and couscous recipes are delicious.
-Pair them together for a complete Moroccan meal that works for everyday or impressing guests.
+Individually, the braised chicken and couscous recipes are delicious.
+Put them together for a Moroccan meal that works for everyday or impressing guests.

 Each week I revisit my list of travel-inspired dishes I want to recreate to post on the blog with some witty/inspired story behind them.
 It includes Basque salted cod pintxos, Turkish simit, Peruvian lomo saltado, and French pork rillettes smeared across a tartine and topped with little gherkins, to name a few.
 The beautiful images of food are paired with even prettier pictures I dig off of my external hard drive, exporting all the readers to a different place and time (like 2009, or something) where life is always simple and the food is always good.